BobaFettyW4p/OnlineGuestBook/README.rst

 NOTE: As part of the installation, your EC2 instance will utilize the files from the `sister repository <https://github.com/BobaFettyW4p/OnlineGuestBookConfig>`_ to configure the web server/app.

+4. Once complete, terraform will return the public IP address of your EC2 instance as the value of the `web_instance_ip` variable

 post install, you may need to delegate DNS authority to the newly-created hosted zone.
-For more information, please refer to my `blog post <https://blog.mivancic.com/route53-hosted-zone-delegation>`_ on this
+For more information, please refer to my `blog post <https://blog.mivancic.com/route53-hosted-zone-delegation>`_ on how to do this